fluffydolphin/nota-RAT/README.md

 # nota-RAT - Simple reverse shell with python using encryption

 ## What is nota-RAT?
-nota-RAT is basically a reverse shell using sockets (for connections) in python for windows 10+.
+nota-RAT is basically a reverse shell using sockets in python for windows 10+.

 1. The RAT binds sockets together so that the attacker can connect.
 2. after you connect as the attacker you can run pretty much any cli command